Andy Crofts: The Moons

 In 2010, The Moons released their debut album Life on Earth on Acid Jazz Records, containing 12 Crofts originals including re-worked versions from the Lunar sessions.

 In 2014 Crofts wrote an album called Mindwaves that he produced at Black Barn Studios in Woking with help from The Moons drummer Ben Gordelier.
 Soon after, The Moons recorded a live album from Bush Hall London.
 The album was limited to 500 copies on vinyl and contained a selection of songs from all 3 studio albums.

 Paul Weller

 Crofts joined Paul Weller's band in March 2008 and began touring to promote the 22 Dreams album.
 Crofts had initially met Paul when supporting him in the former band The On Offs in 2006.

 Crofts started as keyboard player for Weller before moving to bass guitar.
 He is a regular on Weller's studio albums since his 2010 album Wake Up the Nation.

 Crofts' studio efforts contain many instruments such as bass guitar, guitar, keyboards, synths and vocals.
 Crofts even wrote string arrangements despite his lack of classical training.

 When Crofts joined the Weller band, he was originally the keyboard player.
-He currently plays bass guitar on all live shows.
+He played bass guitar on all live shows.